-The following chart of interest rates provides historical context.
-The recent yield of 1.5% on the ten-year U.S. Treasury bond is at an historic low.
-Both the 1981 peak and today's low were driven by Federal Reserve policy: to break inflation then and to boost the economy now.
-Over the past year the Federal Reserve has continued to extend the period of ease: through 2013, then 2014, and now into 2015.
-The longer the Federal Reserve distorts the market, no matter its motives, the more difficult it will be for financial institutions such as NHRS, not to mention ordinary savers and investors, to earn a return sufficient to meet our long-term requirements.
+The following chart of interest rates over the past 40 years provides historical context.
+The yield on the ten-year U.S. Treasury bond fell to an historic low of 1.5%.
+That marked what is we consider the end of a 30-year tail wind for bonds.
+Both extremes, the 1981 peak and the recent historic low, were driven by Federal Reserve policy: to break inflation then and to boost the economy now.
+The unprecedented low level of the Federal Funds Rate since 2009 continues to hold short-term interest rates at artificial levels.
+Over the past year the Federal Reserve has continued to extend the period of low interest rates which are now expected to last into 2015.
+No doubt stocks benefit from the lack of investment alternatives in the short-term, but such conditions cannot reasonably be expected to persist indefinitely.